xanderfrangos/windows-accent-colors/README.md

 console.log(`The color of sliders used in Windows 11 is: ${colors.accentLight2.hex}`);
 ```

-The function `getAccentColors()` will return an object of all derivitaive accent colors in RGB and Hex format.
+The function `getAccentColors()` will return an object of all derivative accent colors in RGB and Hex format.
 For example:
 ```json
 {
   "accent": { "r": 232, "g": 17, "b": 35, "hex": "#e81123" },